AliceO2Group/InfoLogger/doc/infoBrowser.md

--l level     : defines a predefined filter on startup (use same string as found in select box) -admin       : enables admin commands for messages archival -prefs file  : loads on startup a preference file saved previously from the Display menu (geometry, filters, online state) -z file      : provides path to configuration file (by default: /etc/infoLogger.cfg, or from environment variable INFOLOGGER_CONFIG if set)
+-l level     : defines a predefined filter on startup (use same string as found in select box) -admin       : enables admin commands for messages archival -prefs file  : loads on startup a preference file saved previously from the Display menu (geometry, filters, online state) -z file      : provides path to configuration file (by default: /etc/o2.d/infologger/infoLogger.cfg, or from environment variable O2_INFOLOGGER_CONFIG if set)
 ```

 # GUI